cosimwue/copr/README.md

 # COPR – Simulating Conflicts

-This easy-to-use application enables its users to simulate a military conflict which is mathematically modelled, for example, by [Lanchester’s Square Law](), calculating the relative strengths of military forces.
+This easy-to-use application enables its users to simulate a military conflict which is mathematically modelled, for example, by [Lanchester’s Square Law](), calculating the relative strengths of forces.

 ## Getting started